Chasmical/aToM/README.md

 <br/><br/>

 Planned and Work-In-Progress Mutators:
-* Explode with bullets on death (like shotgunkins in Enter the Gungeon);
+* Explode with bullets on death (like shotgun kins in Enter the Gungeon);

 ## Links ##
 *  [Download a Ton of Mutators](https://github.com/Abbysssal/aToM/releases)